-Appium automation supports Native, Hybrid and Mobile Web application testing, and you can execute Appium scripts on simulators, emulators and real physical mobile devices on iOS and Android platforms.
+Let’s understand Appium architecture in this tutorial.
+Appium automation supports Native, Hybrid, and Mobile Web application testing, and you can execute Appium scripts on simulators, emulators, and real physical mobile devices on iOS and Android platforms.

 There are several drivers available for multiple platforms.
-Below are the list of drivers that we can use.
-In order to run tests on real devices, simulators and emulators, you need to install Appium driver for that target device.
+Below is the list of drivers that we can use.
+In order to run tests on real devices, simulators, and emulators, you need to install the Appium driver for that target device.

 For example, Appium driver for Android UIAutomator2

 Below is the list of some of the Appium drivers:

 - UIAutomation for iOS.